Timmmm/robocut/Readme.md

 ## General

-* Control path polygonisation - currently toPolygonSubpaths() gives a rather coarse result
+* Improve Bezier-to-polyline conversion and make the coarseness user-configurable
 * Use a fancy TSPN algorithm for sorting paths
 * Render previews etc. in another thread.
-Though it does seem pretty fast so maybe I won't bother
+Though it does seem pretty fast so maybe I won't bother.
-* Add rulers and dimension printing
+* Add rulers.
-* Fix zooming and scrolling, especially with a trackpad on mac.
+* Read SVG size from XML
+* Detect multi-line text in SVG and warn about it (this an unofficial Inkscape extension)
+* Implement a tool to measure sizes, and adjust the scale to correct them
 * Support multiple devices properly.
 Ideally with hotplug
 * Re-enable command line options